United Nations Interim Force in Lebanon: Reinforcements

 By July 2006, UNIFIL's strength had dropped to its lowest, with only 1,980 personnel deployed.
-Following the cease-fire, UNIFIL received a large number of reinforcements, up to 15,000 men, and heavy equipment.
-France committed to increase its complement from 400 to 2,000 men and send Leclerc heavy tanks and AMX 30 AuF1 self-propelled artillery, in addition to the forces deployed in Opération Baliste.
-Italy committed to deploy 3,000 troops, while Qatar offered to send between 200 and 300 troops.
+Following the UN-brokered ceasefire, UNIFIL received a large number of reinforcements, up to 15,000 personnel, and heavy equipment.
+France committed to increase its complement from 400 to 2,000 men and send Leclerc main battle tanks and AMX 30 AuF1 self-propelled artillery, in addition to the forces deployed in Opération Baliste.
+Italy committed to deploying 3,000 troops, while Qatar offered to send between 200 and 300 troops.
 As the French were preparing to deploy, French commander of UNIFIL Alain Pellegrini and the country's foreign minister, Philippe Douste-Blazy, stated that France would not intervene to disarm Hezbollah.

 A naval component of UNIFIL was set up to assist the Lebanese Navy as an interim measure to prevent arms proliferation to Hezbollah while the Lebanese Navy builds its capacity.
 For a period the force was German-led under the command of a German admiral before handing over to the Italians.

-The Indonesian contingent received 12 VAB (Véhicule de l'Avant Blindé) on 17 February 2007, as the part of the second wave of shipments from the agreement between the French and Indonesian governments.
+The Indonesian contingent received 12 VAB (Véhicule de l'Avant Blindé) on 17 February 2007, as part of the second wave of shipments from the agreement between the French and Indonesian governments.
 Among the equipment sent with the second wave of VABs were 10 tool boxes (pioneering equipment), 10 armored vehicle radio communications units, HMG (Heavy Machine Gun) shooter shields, and 40 water jerrycans.

 On 16 March 2009, KRI Diponegoro, an Indonesian joined the UNIFIL Naval Task Force.
 In August 2010, two Indonesian soldiers were criticized after they escaped from clashes between Israel and Lebanon by fleeing in a taxi.